Dev-Chinwe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1. Task 0: To create a script that create alias
 2. Task 1: To create a script that prints hello user
+3. Task 2: To create a script that loks at the last directory